Analysis | 210,000 deaths later, Trump reverts to comparing the coronavirus to the flu

 There are two ways that epidemiologists measure the toll from each flu season.
 Each week, the government tallies hospital visits, confirmed flu tests and flu-related deaths.
 Those data are used to build out estimates of the overall spread of the virus over each winter, what the Centers for Disease Control and Prevention calls the “flu burden.”

 Some seasons are worse than others.
-The graphs below show the flu burden each year from the 2011—2012 season to preliminary estimates for the 2019—2020 season.
-In the 2012—2013 season, identified in blue, the CDC estimates that about 9.3 million Americans were symptomatic and only 12,000 died.
+The graphs below show the flu burden each year from the 2011-2012 season to preliminary estimates for the 2019-2020 season.
+In the 2012-2013 season, identified in blue, the CDC estimates that about 9.3 million Americans were symptomatic and 12,000 died.
 (The horizontal lines mark the estimate; the bars above and below are the range of possible values.)
-In the 2017—2018 season (dark orange), some 45 million people were infected and an estimated 61,000 died.
+In the 2017-2018 season (dark orange), some 45 million people were infected and an estimated 61,000 died.

 You will notice that even the upper bound of possible deaths in the 2017-2018 season doesn’t hit 100,000.
 Trump is wrong when he says that the flu kills that many people each year.
 It takes something exceptional — like the flu pandemic of 1968 — for that many people to die.

 It’s important to note as well that when we compare the current coronavirus death toll to the CDC’s flu burden data, we’re comparing apples to oranges.
 The CDC data are estimates, statistical analysis of the data at hand.
-The coronavirus death toll is, instead, actual tallied data from health care providers in each state.
+The coronavirus death toll is, instead, actual tallied data from health-care providers in each state.

 The CDC collects equivalent data for the flu.
 In the 2017-2018 season, the deadliest in recent years, here’s the number of recorded flu deaths each week.
 (Only about 15,000 deaths were directly recorded in the CDC’s weekly data, a quarter of the eventual estimated toll.)